AdiDumi/trustchain-superapp/README.md

 # Future Research

 - One solution would be to try and implement Near Field Communication (NFC) instead of using a QR-code implementation.
 This solves many of the mentioned limitations since it allows for private two-way communication between two devices and the exchange of more information.
-- - No size limitation of 1MB
+    - No size limitation of 1MB
-- - No hijacking of the session by scanning other people's QR codes.
+    - No hijacking of the session by scanning other people's QR codes.
-- - Both parties are able to exchange information to one another this improves the bookkeeping and administration of transactions.
+    - Both parties are able to exchange information to one another this improves the bookkeeping and administration of transactions.

 # API Documentation

-## Sending Euros
+## Sending Euro Tokens

-## Receiving Euros
+## Receiving Euro Tokens

 ##